LUPIN 10 (Lisinopril 10 mg)

 Pill imprint LUPIN 10 has been identified as Lisinopril 10 mg.

-Lisinopril is used in the treatment of high blood pressure; migraine prevention; diabetic kidney disease; coronary artery disease; alport syndrome (and more), and belongs to the drug class angiotensin converting enzyme inhibitors.
+Lisinopril is used in the treatment of high blood pressure; diabetic kidney disease; coronary artery disease; migraine prevention; heart attack (and more), and belongs to the drug class angiotensin converting enzyme inhibitors.
 There is positive evidence of human fetal risk during pregnancy.
-Lisinopril 10 mg is not subject to the Controlled Substances Act.
+Lisinopril 10 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 10 mg